ziminas1990/space-expansion/docs/building-on-linux.md

 [build_requires]
 [env]
 ```
-This means, thatthe gcc9 compiler will be used to build dependencies in Release 64-bit mode.
+This means, that a gcc9 compiler will be used to build dependencies in Release 64-bit mode.

-**In general**, if you have some error and suspect that it is because something wrong with conan, you can clear conan cache, check conan profiile and rebuild all dependencies again
+**In general**, if you have some error and suspect that it is because something wrong with conan, you can clear conan cache, check conan profile and rebuild all dependencies again

 ## Building server
 Let's assume, that you have two environment variables: